Google Ads Spend

 A good place to start small would be around the R3,000 mark.
 This amount will start getting traffic coming through to your ad, and will enable you to start collecting the data you need to start shaping your ads and keywords better.
 However, a limited budget will give you limited results.
 Starting off with the mindset that this is going to give you good data in your industry field, is more beneficial than expecting quick results.

-The Key Factors to Remember When Deciding Your Budget for Google Adwords/PPC are as Follows:
+The Key Factors to Remember When Deciding Your Budget for Google Ads/PPC are as Follows:

 - Set realistic goals for your business